zaphar/ucg/docsite/site/content/getting-started/_index.md

 ```

 The above binds 3 values to names and then creates a config tuple using those values.
-We'll look in more detail at ucg's syntax later.
+We'll look in more detail at UCG's syntax later.

-To generate a yaml file from the above run the ucg build command.
+To generate a yaml file from the above run the UCG build command.

 ```sh
 ucg build sample.ucg
 cat sample.yaml
 ```

-Ucg will generate the yaml file with the same name as the file containing the out statement.
+UCG will generate the yaml file with the same name as the file containing the out statement.

-The ucg command line
+The UCG command line
 -----------

-Ucg has builtin help on the command line.
+UCG has builtin help on the command line.

 ```
 $> ucg help